draczew23/NASK_exercise_main/README.md

   - Generates an HTML table report presenting tags associated with the provided IPv4 address.
   - Tags are displayed in individual cells within the table for readability.

 A simple base of ip address is provided to interact with the IP Tagging Service.
-This base is stored in the **ip_base.json** file.
+This base is stored in the **ip_base.json** file which is placed in the `NASK_exercise_main` directory.
 Interaction with the database is conducted through the **database.py** file.

 ## Usage